hupe1980/awsrecon/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/hupe1980/awsrecon.svg)](https://pkg.go.dev/github.com/hupe1980/awsrecon)
 > AWSrecon is a tool for reconnaissance AWS cloud environments.
 It helps security professionals find possible vulnerabilities and exploitable attack paths in AWS cloud infrastructures.

+- Enumerates internal/external endpoints as attacking starting point or for lateral movement
+- Mines secrets in envs, tags, stacks and more
+- Detects dangling dns entries (subdomain takeover)
+- Lists iam policies that have the potential for privilege escalation or data exfiltration (in progress)
+- Gives hints for further investigations
+- ...

 ## Installing
 You can install the pre-compiled binary in several different ways